 Advantages of Ginger Beer

-• Many ginger beers are made with natural ingredients, making them a healthier alternative to artificially flavored sodas.
+- Many ginger beers are made with natural ingredients.
+This makes them a healthier alternative to artificially flavored sodas.

 Disadvantages of Ginger Beer